Please ensure Javascript is enabled for purposes of website accessibility

 Make sure your policies are explicitly LGBTQ+ inclusive.
 Adopting a zero-tolerance policy to homophobia, biphobia, and transphobia with clear consequences for breaches is key.
 Just know that you must ensure this is enforced, even if the breach is caused by your top performer.

 If you have an LGBTQ+ working group or affinity network, then ensure that the group is involved in your annual policy review process.
-Examine your recruitment, appraisal, and development processes to ensure they are inclusive, taking advice and guidance from equality, diversion and inclusion (EDI) specialists.
+Examine your recruitment, appraisal, and development processes to ensure they are inclusive, taking advice and guidance from equity, diversion and inclusion (ED&I) specialists.

 2. Education